Product Compensation Disclosure

 HBI’s financial advisors do not receive any part of the revenue sharing payments.
 Nor are they compensated any more for recommending products that are part of the Strategic Partner Program.
 Accordingly, HBI does not believe the revenue sharing creates any incentive for its financial advisors to recommend one product over another based on the amount of compensation received by the financial advisor.
 Nonetheless, the educational, training and marketing activities provided by the Strategic Partners create greater visibility for their products and therefore could lead financial advisors to focus more on products from sponsors who make revenue sharing payments to HBI when recommending investments to clients – as opposed to products from sponsors that do not make such payments.

 HBI does not allow the absorption of ticket charges by product sponsors and does not accept directed brokerage transactions.

-The following mutual fund families provided HBI with product compensation in the form of conference fees of up to $70,000 and an additional $10,000 of revenue sharing in 2015.
+The following mutual fund families provided HBI with product compensation in the form of conference fees of up to $37,500.

-The following insurance companies provided HBI with product compensation in the form of conference fees of up to $70,000 and revenue sharing of up to 20 bps on sales in 2015.
-Revenue sharing payments of up to $70,000 may be applied to conference expenses.
+The following insurance companies provided HBI with product compensation in the form of conference fees of up to $50,000 and revenue sharing of up to 20 bps on sales in 2017.
+Revenue sharing payments of up to $50,000 per sponsor may be applied to conference expenses.

 - Jackson National